Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Worldvolume Hybrid Monte Carlo (WV-HMC)

-where $S(x) \in \bbC$ is a complex-valued action.
+where $S(x) \in \bbC$ is a complex-valued action and $dx \equiv dx^1\wedge\cdots\wedge dx^N$ is the flat measure.
 Since the Boltzmann weight $e^{-S(x)} / \int_{\bbR^N} dx \, e^{-S(x)}$ does not serve as a real and positive probability density, Monte Carlo methods based on importance sampling cannot be directly applied.
 A standard workaround is the so-called naive reweighting method, which defines a sampling measure using the real part of the action and expresses $\vev{\calO}$ as a ratio of reweighted averages:

-However, for systems with a large number of degrees of freedom ($N \gg 1$), both the numerator and the denominator involve highly oscillatory integrals.
-This renders numerical evaluation via Markov chain Monte Carlo methods impractical, because statistical errors become overwhelmingly large compared to the exponentially suppressed signal of order $e^{-O(N)}$.
+However, for systems with a large number of degrees of freedom ($N \gg 1$), both the numerator and the denominator involve highly oscillatory integrals, giving exponentially small signals of order $e^{-O(N)}$.
+This renders numerical evaluation via Markov chain Monte Carlo methods impractical, because the sample size $N_{\text{conf}}$ must be exponentially large to make the statistical errors [of order $O(1/\sqrt{N_{\text{conf}}})$] relatively smaller than the signals.

-In the Lefschetz thimble method, the original integration surface $\Sigma_0 = \bbR^N$ is deformed into a submanifold $\Sigma \subset \bbC^N$, so that the oscillatory behavior of the integrand is alleviated on $\Sigma$ (see Fig.~\ref{fig:ergodicity_problem}).
+In the Lefschetz thimble method, the original integration surface $\Sigma_0 = \bbR^N$ is deformed into a submanifold $\Sigma$ within the complexified space $\bbC^N$, so that the oscillatory behavior of the integrand is alleviated on $\Sigma$ (see Fig.~\ref{fig:ergodicity_problem}).

-When $e^{-S(z)}$ and $e^{-S(z)} \calO(z)$ are holomorphic over $\bbC^N$ (which is typically the case in physical models), the value of the integral remains unchanged under the deformation, as guaranteed by Cauchy's theorem:
+When $e^{-S(z)}$ and $e^{-S(z)} \calO(z)$ are holomorphic over $\bbC^N$ (which is typically the case in physical models), the value of the integral remains unchanged under the deformation that fixes the boundary, as guaranteed by Cauchy's theorem: